“Good planning benefits everyone”

 Jacqueline Keller, ZHAW graduate and service planner at Südostbahn

 Although Jacqueline Keller is, to some extent, following on in her family tradition, it is important for her as a service planner at the SOB to adopt a holistic view of transport.
 “Whether rail or road transport, we must always be in a position to view the system as a whole.
 Adopting a radical approach will not get us anywhere in matters of transport”, she explains.
 This breadth of vision is also helping her with the current challenge of better integrating cycling in service planning.
 She feels that the interlinking of different issues for purposes of understanding and questioning interactions within transport is one of the key features of the degree programme.
-“Those studying transportation systems are encouraged to confront new ideas and concepts without losing sight of the overall situation”, says Jacqueline Keller.
-“Students on the Transportation Systems degree programme learn to rethink the mobility of the future.”
+“Those studying Mobility Science are encouraged to confront new ideas and concepts without losing sight of the overall situation”, says Jacqueline Keller.
+“Students on the Mobility Science degree programme learn to rethink the mobility of the future.”